awsdocs/aws-freertos-docs/doc_source/userguide/idt-test-suite-versions.md

 When you start IDT in the command line interface, IDT checks whether a newer test suite version is available\.
 If so, it prompts you to update to the new version\.
 You can choose to update or continue with your current tests\.

 **Note**
 IDT supports the three latest test suite versions for qualification\.
-For more information, see [Support Policy for AWS IoT Device Tester for FreeRTOS](idt-support-policy.md)\.
+For more information, see [Support policy for AWS IoT Device Tester for FreeRTOS](idt-support-policy.md)\.

 You can download test suites by using the `upgrade-test-suite` command\.
 Or, you can use the optional parameter `-upgrade-test-suite flag` when you start IDT where *flag* can be '`y`' to always download the latest version, or '`n`' to use the existing version\.